 Consult your doctor if the discomfort persists even after following the home remedies.

-Your doctor may teach you certain exercises to strengthen and stretch the musculature surrounding the hip.
+Your doctor may teach you certain exercises to strengthen and stretch the musculature surrounding the hip and help with snapping hip syndrome treatment.
 You may be guided by a physical therapist.
 Particular tendon stretching exercises such as iliotibial band stretch and piriformis stretch will be indicated depending on the type of snapping you experience.

 Your doctor may recommend a corticosteroid to be injected into the bursa to reduce the pain and inflammation in the hip joint in case you have hip bursitis.